openproblems/openproblems.github.io/_pages/about.md

 I am a third year undergraduate student of Gwanju Institute of Science and Technology majoring in CS and minoring in Mathematics.
 My current fields of interests are Algebraic Combinatorics, Geometric Combinatorics and Topological Combinatorics.

-I have attended UC Berkeley as an exchange student for a year, and was fortunate to meet Professor Andr\'es R. Vindas Mel\'endez who I am doing research under the supervision of.
-I am also an undergraduate intern in a toplogical combinatorics lab organized by Professor Minki Kim.

-I have worked on Ehrhart Theory, Posets and Kazhdan-Lusztig Polynomials, and hope to dive deeper into Coxeter Groups and Schubert Calculus.

 <!---Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.-->

 <!---Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.-->